The-Blockchain-Company/quibitous/README.md

 * The [Protocol Buffers](https://developers.google.com/protocol-buffers) version
   bundled with crate `prost-build` will be used.
-* For distribution or container builds in general, it's a good practice to install `protoc` from the official distribution package if available.
+* For distribution or container builds in general, it's a good practice to install `protoc` from the official distribution package if available ie.

+  sudo apt install -y protobuf-compiler

 ### Commands